Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Level set flow

 The next result shows that, under the flow \eqref{eveq-again}, the optimal admissible value does not deteriorate over time.
 Combined with the level-set formulation described above, this provides the hyperbolic analogue of the Euclidean viscosity reflection argument of Chow and Gulliver~\cite{ChowGulliver01}.

-Recall that throughout this section, our solutions—whether viscosity or strong—are assumed to be compact.
-In particular, the initial surface \(\Sigma_0\) is always taken to be compact.
+Recall that throughout this section, our solutions -whether viscosity or strong- are assumed to be compact.
 Moreover, for each weak solution \(u\), there is an associated family of triplets \((\Sigma_t, \Omega_t, E_t)\) as defined in \eqref{Sigmat} and \eqref{OEt}.

 \begin{theorem} Let $u$ be a solution to the level set flow given by \eqref{eq:levelset}.
 For each \(\nu\in\mathbb{S}^n\), let \(s_0(\nu)\) denote the optimal admissible value for \((\Sigma_0,\Omega_0, E_0)\) in the direction \(\nu\).
 Then,